Opt-out organ donation shift backed by PN, health minister

 “I’m sure that between then and now, there would be consultation with stakeholders, debates and amendments that come as a result,” Bartolo said.

-A PN spokesperson said that the party supports the bill and the health minister said that a framework that actively encourages organ donation is needed to increase the number of donations.
+A PN spokesperson said that the party supports the bill while the health minister said that a framework that actively encourages organ donation is needed to increase the number of donations.

 According to the Health Care Standards Directorate, there were just over 27,000 registered organ donors in Malta in 2022.